Making a Will in South Dakota

 • burning, tearing, canceling, obliterating, or destroying all or part of the will

-• ordering someone else to burn, tear, cancel, obliterate or destroy all or part of the will in front of you, or
+• ordering someone else to burn, tear, cancel, obliterate, or destroy all or part of the will in front of you, or

 • making a new will that says it revokes the old will or that has contradictory terms to the old will.
-S.D.
-Codified Laws Ann. § 29A-2-507.

 If you have two wills and it's not clear whether you revoked the old will or not, South Dakota has rules that determine whether your new will revokes the old one or simply adds to it.
 If you intended to revoke the old will, the old will is revoked.
-South Dakota law presumes you intended to revoke your old will if the new will disposes of all of your estate.
+South Dakota law presumes you intended to revoke your old will if the new will disposes of your entire estate.
 If you didn't dispose of all of your estate in your new will, South Dakota law presumes you only meant to add on to your old will.
 In this situation, the executor should follow the instructions in both wills.
 If there's a contradictory term, the executor should follow the instructions of the new will for that particular term.
-S.D.
-Codified Laws Ann. § 29A-2-507.
+(S.D.
+Codified Laws Ann. § 29A-2-507 (2024).)

-If you and your spouse divorce (or if a court determines that your marriage is not legal), South Dakota law revokes any language in your will that leaves property to your spouse or names your spouse to be your executor.
+If you and your spouse divorce (or if a court determines that your marriage isn't legal), South Dakota law revokes any language in your will that leaves property to your spouse or names your spouse to be your executor.
 This rule also applies to any of your spouse's relatives.
-This rule does not apply if you specifically state in your will (or divorce decree or contract relating to the division of your property) that divorce should not affect the provisions in your will or if you happen to remarry your spouse.
-S.D.
-Codified Laws Ann. § 29A-2-804.
-If you have any concerns about the effects of divorce on your will, see an estate planning attorney for help.
+This rule doesn't apply if you specifically state in your will (or divorce decree or contract relating to the division of your property) that divorce shouldn't affect the provisions in your will or if you happen to remarry your spouse.
+(S.D.
+Codified Laws Ann. § 29A-2-804 (2024).)

 If you need to make changes to your will, it's best to revoke it and make a new one.
-However, if you have only very simple changes to make, you could add an amendment to your existing will – this is called a codicil.
+However, if you have only very simple changes to make, you could add an amendment to your existing will—this is called a codicil.
 In either case, you will need to finalize your changes with the same formalities you used to make your original will (see above).

 Can I Make a Digital or Electronic Will?

-In a few states, you can make a legal will digitally – that is, you can make the will, sign it, and have it witnessed without ever printing it out.
+In a few states, you can make a legal will digitally—that is, you can make the will, sign it, and have it witnessed without ever printing it out.
 Although such electronic wills are currently available in only a minority of states, many other states are considering making electronic wills legal.
-It is generally assumed that most states will allow them in the near future.

 Where Can I Find South Dakota's Laws About Making Wills?